Contracts & Corporate Compliance Specialist (Temp-to-Perm/Hybrid-VA).387

 - Job Title

-Not-for-profit association located in Alexandria, VA seeks a Contracts & Corporate Compliance Specialist on a long-term, temporary basis.
+Not-for-profit association located in Alexandria, VA seeks a Contracts & Corporate Compliance Specialist on a temp-to-perm basis.
 The position is hybrid: two days remote and three days onsite.
-Free parking is available.
-The hourly rate is $40 - $60 depending upon experience.
-Desired start date May 23rd.
+The hourly rate is $40.

 - Coordinate and prepare annual report filing on behalf of 400+ corporate entities.